The major festivals of Quebec: FEQ, Carnival, and celebrations not to be missed

 Film

-Every spring, the Quebec Cinema festival celebrates the best of Quebecois cinema with screenings, meetings with filmmakers, and the Iris Awards ceremony.
-A unique opportunity to see the Quebecois films that will be in the news for the year and to meet the artists who bring local cinema to the highest level.
+Every spring, the Québec Cinéma festival celebrates the best of Quebec cinema with screenings, meetings with filmmakers, and the Iris Awards ceremony.
+A unique opportunity to see the Quebec films that will make headlines throughout the year and to meet the artists who elevate local cinema to the highest level.

 PeriodSpring